raffg/trump-tweet-author-identification/README.md

 ## Feature engineering

 ### Style
-I looked at the style of each tweet by counting various punctuation marks (the number of exclamation marks, for example), the number of /@mentions and #hashtags, and average tweet/sentence/word length.
+I looked at the style of each tweet by counting various punctuation marks (the number of exclamation marks, for example), the number of @mentions and #hashtags, and average tweet/sentence/word length.

 ### Trump quirks
 I also created features for what I have recognized as Trump's rather unique Twitter behavior.
-These features include the "quoted retweet" (where Trump copies and pastes a another user's tweet onto his own timeline and surrounds it in quote marks), words written in ALL CAPS, and also middle-of-the-night tweeting.
+These features include the "quoted retweet" (where Trump copies and pastes a another user's tweet onto his own timeline and surrounds it in quotation marks), words written in ALL CAPS or followed by several exclamation points!!!, and also middle-of-the-night tweeting.

 ### Sentiment
 I used C.J.
 Hutto's [VADER](https://github.com/cjhutto/vaderSentiment) package to extract the sentiment of each tweet.
 VADER, which stands for Valence Aware Dictionary and sEntiment Reasoner, is a lexicon and rule-based tool that is specifically tuned to social media.
 Given a string of text, it outputs a number between 0 and 1 for negativity, positivity, and neutrality for the text, as well as a compound score from -1 to 1 which is an aggregate measure.

 ### Emotion
-The National Research Institute of Canada created a lexicon of over 14,000 words, each rated as belong to any of 10 emotion classes.
+The National Research Institute of Canada created a [lexicon](http://saifmohammad.com/WebPages/NRC-Emotion-Lexicon.htm) of over 14,000 words, each rated as belong to any of 10 emotion classes.
 For each tweet, I counted the number of words for each emotion class and assigned the tweet that count score for each emotion.

 ### Word choice
 I performed TF-IDF on the text of each tweet in order to pick up vocabulary unique to Trump or his staff.

 ### Grammatical structure
-I knew the phrasing of Trump's tweets would stand out from that of his staff, so in order to capture this I performed part-of-speech replacment on each tweet, reducing it to a string of its parts of speech.
+I knew the phrasing of Trump's tweets would stand out from that of his staff, so in order to capture this I performed part-of-speech replacement on each tweet, reducing it to a string of its parts of speech.
 For example, the phrase "Hello.
 This is a tweet which has been parsed for parts of speech" would be replaced with "UH .
 DT BZ DT NN WDT VBZ VBN VBN IN NNS IN NN ", using the [Penn part of speech tags](https://cs.nyu.edu/grishman/jet/guide/PennPOS.html).

 ## Models

-I created models for Naive Bayes, SVM, Logistic Regression with Ridge Regularization, KNN, and the ensemble methods of Random Forest and AdaBoost.
+I created models for Naive Bayes, SVM, Logistic Regression with Ridge Regularization, KNN, and the ensemble methods of Random Forest, Gradient Boosting, and AdaBoost.
 All models achieved accuracy, precision, and recall rates in the low 90%s, except for Naive Bayes which was in the mid 80%s.
 For my final model, I found that an ensemble of these individual models worked best.

 Additionally, I used the Ridge Regularization to iteratively drive each of the roughly 900 feature coefficients to zero with ever increasing alpha values.
 This allowed me to rank each feature in order of its importance to the logistic regression model.
 At an alpha-level of 3e22, the first feature dropped out when its regression coefficient was driven to zero.
 Slowly, more features dropped out until an alpha-level of about 10e25, when the feature dropout rapidly increased.
 Above an alpha-level of 10e26, the dropout rate slowed down, and these features still left are the most influential features in the model.